mre/srcco.de/posts/pequod-single-node-cluster-as-vagrant-box.rst

 Starting the Pequod Single-Node Cluster
 =======================================

-Perform the common steps to boot up the Vagrant box:
+Perform the common steps to boot up `the Vagrant box`_:

 .. code-block:: bash